sharpermarbles/Big-Numbers-cpp/README.md

 C++ library for gigantic numbers (integer or floating point)

-  A big number class written in c++ that can represent numbers of any size or precission (up to millions of places).
-Included with the library is an extensive testing module to asist in development.
+  A big number class written in c++ that can represent numbers of any size or precission (to millions of places).
+Included with the **library** is an extensive **testing module** to asist in development.
 With overloaded constructors and operators, objects of the Bgnm class should be able to be instantiated and operated on as simply as using primitive types.

-## What About the Dozens of Other Big Number Libraries Out There?
+#### What About the Dozens of Other Big Number Libraries Out There?

 First, most big number libraries only deal with integers and even then they may only have a few basic math functions.
-This library is attempts to make the Bgnm class as usable as any int or double primitive type in your project.
+This library is attempts to make the Bgnm class as usable as any primitive type in your project, and it includes full support for floating point numbers.
+Need to run the nth root of a massive floating point number where the index is itself a floating point?
+No problem.
+This library can handle it.
 Secondly, this library is fast.
-I'm still working to compare this library to several of the most-forked c++ big number libraries out there in GitHub, but so far, this one is as fast or faster than the ones I've checked.
-But really, the main reason is that I just wanted to make it, so I did.
-I'll be glad if someone else finds it useful or interesting.
-I'll be even more thrilled if anyone out there would wish to help develop it further.
+I want to compare this library's performance to several of the most-forked c++ big number libraries out there in GitHub.
+I've allready tested a few, and so far this library is as fast or faster than the ones I've checked.
+Really, though, the main reason for creating this library is that I just wanted the challenge of doing it myself, so I did.
+I'll be glad if anyone else finds it useful or interesting.
+I'll be even more appreciative if anyone out there wants to help me improve it.

 ## The Library

+The library consists of just two files; bgnm.hpp (header file) and bgnm.cpp (cpp file).
+The rest of the project files are all just related to the testing module and are not needed by the library itself (see the Testing Module section below).

 ### Overloaded Operators

-     =  assigment
+    Right hand values may be int, long long, float, double, long double, char*, std::string, and of course Bgnm =  assigment
      +  addition
      -  subtraction